tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 If the system allows the user to specify a preferred encrypted resolver, such as allowing the user to manually configure a DoH server URI to use by default, the use of this resolver SHOULD come between steps 2 and 3.
-This ensures that VPN-managed and locally-accessible names remain accessible, but that all other names are resolved using the user preference.
+This ensures that VPN-managed and locally-accessible names remain accessible while all other names are resolved using the user preference.

 ## Obfuscated Resolution {#obfuscation}